StormCreeper/TP_IGR201/README.md

 - Can choose color, pen size
 > Select mode
 - Ability to modifie attributes, and to delete a shape
-- Resize using handles
+- Shapes can be resized using handles
-- Change cursor when selecting, drawing, etc
+- Cursor changes when selecting, drawing, etc
 > Other
 - Icons for tools
 - Save / Load an image file in a custom format